SimranGujral/FireBlood.github.io/RustlsandServo.md

 <a href="https://github.com/mozilla/cipherscan">Cipher Scan</a>

-* in essence this meant removing features which we did not need in a browser today.
+*In essence this meant removing features which we did not need in a browser today.
 Over the years, the OpenSSL TLS stack has developed with the browser.
 During this process, a lot of things have come into existence and a lot of things have become obsolete.
 Hence, it makes sense to clean what we did not need anymore.